Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query11.jpg)

-In Nigeria, majority of Covid cases were recorded in 2021 and more people died in this period as a result.
+In Nigeria, the majority of Covid cases were recorded in 2021 and more people died in this period as a result.
 Covid cases have reduced since 2020.
 As at the time of this project no death is recorded in Nigeria and no one has been vaccinated yet.

 ## Conclusion
 This project showcases the use of SQL to explore and gain insights into any data.
-Although the project didn't cover every aspect of the dataset, it was able to show some unique results and insights and trends on Covid-19 cases, deaths, and Vaccination around the world.
+Although the project didn't cover every aspect of the dataset, it was able to show some unique results and insights, and trends on Covid-19 cases, deaths, and Vaccination around the world.